 The essential nature of self defense is not, and should never be confused with, mano-a-mano brawling, in either the ring or on the street.
-Self defense includes so many other elements and potentials that must be taken into account if we are engaging appropriately integrated and transdisciplinary combatives.
+Self defense includes so many potentials and variables that must be taken into account if we are appropriately integrating interdisciplinary combatives.

-There is always the potential for an empty hand fight, or resistive arrest, to weaponize at any time, and a change in the nature of the confrontation could necessitate an immediate need for a fighting tool: lethal or less lethal.
-While it may be fine continuing to pummel someone’s face with a mangled hand, I’m not so sure I’d want to be attempting to access a Taser, or a knife, or to draw and manipulate a pistol, or try to retain a weapon with that self-same hand.
-Particularly as the stakes of the confrontation have just gone way up – along with the stress that goes with that turn of events.
+There is always the potential for an empty hand fight, or resistive arrest, to go to weapons, often emergently, a change in the nature of a confrontation could necessitate an immediate need for a fighting tool: lethal or less lethal.
+While it may be fine continuing to pummel someone’s face with a mangled hand, I’m not so sure I’d want to be attempting to access a Taser, or a knife, or to draw and manipulate a pistol, or try to retain a weapon with that self-same damaged hand.
+Particularly as the stakes of the confrontation have just gone way, way, up.

 Even a reload could be problematic…

 Further, should I incur other injuries from the threat, how will my ability to treat them be impacted by having a broken hand?

 Self-application of tourniquets tight enough is tough enough, without the additional difficulty presented by a hand injury.